 Call me Doofus.
 Some years ago–never mind how long precisely–having little or no life, and nothing in particular to interest me in reality, I thought I would log on for a while and see the blogging part of the world.

-Practically the first thing I ran into in the blogosphere was The Blog of Funny Names, and its intrepid creator, Dave Carlson.
+Practically the first thing I ran into in the blogosphere was The Blog of Funny Names, and its intrepid creator, King Dave.
 It seems we immediately had something in common, spanning our generations.
 We both have an innate love for funny names, particularly in sports, and especially in baseball.
 I commented on one of his posts, that I first delved into funny names when a friend and I compiled a list of what we called the 50 Wackiest Names in Baseball.
 We went through an entire baseball encyclopedia, thousands of names.
 It’s true, or my name isn’t Clyde Klutz.
 OK, it isn’t, but his was deemed the #1 wackiest major league baseball name of all time.

 That wacky baseball names list, built away back in the dark ages of 1963, would make me a new friend some five decades later.
 Dave and I hit if off instantly.
 My wife and I further had the great honor of meeting and housing Dave for a night or two when he came to New Haven to interview at Yale Medical School.
 That he ultimately wound up at UCSD was their gain and Yale’s lost.
 Because as a medical student, curator of funny names, and–most importantly–human being, Dave simply rocks.

 So in honor of our esteemed founder and fearless leader, I conclude our Rave for Dave with a poll to determine his funniest sports names of all time.
 Appropriately, this is done in the style of my most viewed posts of all time (thanks for the guesting opportunity, Dave!): The Annual Poll, Funniest Names in the NFL Draft (now at #5 and counting).